chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 The ``out`` intent on a formal argument supports return-like behavior.
-As such, the type of an ``out`` formal is not considered when determining candidate function or choosing the best candidate (see :ref:`Function_Resolution`).
+As such, the type of an ``out`` formal is not considered when determining candidate functions or choosing the best candidate (see :ref:`Function_Resolution`).

 When a function with the ``out`` intent returns, the actual argument is